Mantvydelis/MoviesApp/README.md

 V0.2 : made Web App, that in correspondence with my earlier API, suggests you a random movie name based on genre.

-V0.3 : Made test mobile app that would do the random movie function when the API is on.
+V0.3 : Made test mobile app that would do the random movie function.
+The movie database is integrted into app and I will now work on developement on mobile version.

 Future features: my end result should be mobile app that I would use to randomly selecting movies.